getndazn/dazn-lambda-powertools/packages/lambda-powertools-middleware-log-timeout/README.md

 Alternatively, if you use the template `@perform/lambda-powertools-pattern-basic` then this would be configured for you.

 ## API

+The middleware accepts an optional constructor parameter `thresholdMillis`, which is the number of millis before an invocation is timed out, that an error message is logged. `thresholdMillis` defaults to **10ms**.

 ```js
 const middy = require('middy')